Simplicity of Lyapunov spectrum for linear cocycles over non-uniformly hyperbolic systems: Translation to the symbolic setting

+To prove (1), we proceed as in \cite{Sa13}: since the semi-conjugacy $\hpi$ satisfies property (3) of Theorem \ref{theo: Markov partitions}, we can define the measure $\hmu$ by

-where $\abs{X}$ is the number of elements of the set $X\subset \hSigma$.
-The fact that $\hmu$ is actually a probability measure is straightforward from the argument in \cite[Proposition~13.2]{Sa13}.
-Moreover, the same proposition shows that $\hmu$ is $\hsigma$-invariant and satisfies $\hpi_*\hmu=\mu$.
-Furthermore, every ergodic component $\tmu$ of $\hmu$ also projects on $\mu$.
-Thus, all that is left to do is to prove that $\hmu$ has continuous product structure.
+where $\hpi_\#:\hSigma^\#\to M$ is the restriction of $\hpi$ to the recurrent set $\hSigma^\#$.
+The fact that $\hmu$ is indeed a probability measure is proved in \cite[Proposition~13.2]{Sa13}.
+The same proposition shows that $\hmu$ is $\hsigma$-invariant and satisfies $\hpi_*\hmu=\mu$.
+Furthermore, almost every ergodic component of $\hmu$ also projects to $\mu$.
+Passing to an ergodic component, it remains to prove the continuous product structure.